WayneCrump/BCS-theory-critical-current-fit/README.md

 # Bardeen-Cooper-Schrieffer-theory-critical-current-fit

 INSTALLATION:
 To use the program you must have the matlab runtime (download link:http://mathworks.com/products/compiler/mcr/) version 7.17 (R2012a).
+The file is around 350 MB in size.
 You may need to restart your computer after installing the runtime.

 Simply open the program exe to run.